 With such a long history of cooking with pumpkins, it’s not surprising that pumpkin soup is a traditional food in important celebrations.
 For Haitians, a pumpkin-beef soup is the signature dish to celebrate the country’s independence from France, declared on January 1, 1804.
-It is said that those who held people in slavery were the only ones allowed to eat the soup, and so, after the enslaved people won their independence after thirteen years of struggle, they celebrated by eating the soup themselves.
+It is said that those who held people in slavery were the only ones allowed to eat the soup, and so, after the enslaved people freed themselves after thirteen years of struggle, they celebrated by eating the soup themselves.
 It’s no wonder it has taken center stage in Haitian celebrations of freedom.
 Here is a recipe for Haitian pumpkin-beef soup (and more about the story behind it).

 It’s quite possible to make your own pumpkin puree at home.
 Let Elizabeth Weaver walk you through it!